Dealing with Infidelity? – How Self-Care Can Help You Cope

 After infidelity, it can often times be difficult to look at your part in the process.
 A couple is a system.
 When something goes wrong in the system, both parties have played a part.
 This is not about blaming anyone.
 It is not about feeling guilty, and it is certainly not about beating yourself up for what you may have done “wrong.”

 Instead, it is about looking at the system with an eye towards understanding.
 Take responsibility for your part in the situation.
+The truth is that we are not able to grow without self reflection and sitting with curiosity about how things transpired to this spot.

 What did you do, avoid doing, or ignore that led up to a situation of infidelity?
 What was happening in your relationship and what was your role in that?

 This is about self-reflection and awareness.
 It is about gaining honest, open insight into the situation.
 In other words, it is about looking at the relationship with clear, open eyes.
 This allows you to make the right decision about moving forward.
+Our anxiety therapists Simi Valley are here to guide you in this self reflection.

 Support for Moving Forward